ayhaidar/pspso/docs/source/index.rst

 Pspso allows the user to provide a range of parameters for exploration.
 The parameters vary between each algorithm.
-For this current version, up to 5 paramaters can be explored at the same time.
+Any parameter supported by the Scikit-Learn API for GBDT and XGBoost can be added to the selection process.

-The parameters are encoded in json object that consists of *key,value* pairs:
+A set of parameters that contains five XGBoost parameters is shown below.
+The parameters are encoded in JSON object that consists of *key,value* pairs:

 .. code:: python

-	params = {
+	params = {"objective":['reg:tweedie',"reg:linear","reg:gamma"],
-		"objective":['reg:tweedie',"reg:linear","reg:gamma"],
 			"learning_rate":  [0.01,0.2,2],
 			"max_depth": [1,10,0],
 			"n_estimators": [2,200,0],
 			"subsample": [0.7,1,1]}

 The key can be any parameter belonging to to the algorithm under investigation.
 The value is a list.